Skip to content

 A dictionary mapping GPU indices to the energy used by the GPU between the

+two times.
 If there are no power readings, return None.

 """